 Step #1: Get a WordPress Website

 WordPress is the most widely used content management system.
-Most users and business owners can design a website that meets their expectations because of its ease of use and versatility.
+Because of its ease of use and versatility, most users and business owners can design a website that meets their expectations.

-1. Set up your web hosting.
-As already mentioned I’m using WPX hosting, but you can choose any other hosting)
+- Set up your web hosting.
+As already mentioned, I’m using WPX hosting, but you can choose any other hosting)

-In this article, I won’t go into too much detail about how to create a WordPress website.
-So if you don’t know how to do it yet, I would suggest using one of these guides.
+In this article, I won’t go into too much detail about creating a WordPress website.
+So, if you don’t know how to do it yet, I suggest using one of these guides.

 Step #2: Install A Sales Funnel Builder WordPress Plugin